Table of Contents

 Artificial: Ground blast furnace slag and fly ash.

-Following advantages are obtained through the use of pozzolanas:
+The following advantages are obtained through the use of pozzolanas:

 1. The heat of hydration is reduced.